jh3nd3rs0n/jargyle/README.md

 -   `ssl.trustStoreType`
 -   `ssl.wantClientAuth`

-Note: If you are running Jargyle with this command line option on Mac OS X, due to a bug on Mac OS X, the running configuration will not be updated when changes are made to the monitored configuration file.
+**Note:** If you are running Jargyle with this command line option on Mac OS X, the running configuration will not be updated when changes are made to the configuration file.

 ### 4. 7.
 Enabling SSL/TLS